 Some of the best blog ad networks to consider applying to include Mediavine, Monumetric, Google AdSense and Propeller Ads.
 Depending upon the niche you’re blogging about, there may also be a handful of dedicated ad networks offering higher payouts than the competition in your space.

-All in all, traditional CPC or CPM advertising doesn’t become very profitable (at least as a viable source of substantial blog income) until you’re driving more like 1 million+ monthly readers, so it’s not a great monetization channel to focus on in the short-term.
-But, when you’re starting a blog, it can be one of the easiest ways to make money from your traffic without much extra effort.
+All in all, traditional CPC or CPM advertising doesn’t become very profitable (at least as a viable source of substantial blog income) until you’re driving more like 1 million+ monthly readers, so it’s not a great monetization channel to focus on in the short-term if you’re just hosting a few ads in your blog sidebar.
+But, when you’re starting a blog, it can be one of the easiest ways to make money from your traffic without much extra effort—just be sure to set the right expectations for now.

 6. Podcast Sponsorships